THOMASELOVE/431-classes-2024/class25/README.md

     - Unfortunately, this will all happen via Zoom, thanks to my leg.
 Again, all of the information for that Zoom session is on Canvas, and will also appear in your email.
 It's the same setup for both classes this week as it has been all semester.

 ### Having discussed all that stuff, I will then take your questions with all the grace I can muster.

+- I will answer anything at all about Project B, or the course generally, but I won't use this forum to answer specific questions about Quiz 2.
+If you have a specific question about Quiz 2, email it to me **before 9 AM Wednesday 2024-12-04** and I will do my best to answer it.

 Thanks for your patience.